-In Key Stage 1 pupils are provided with opportunities to develop their knowledge and understanding about the world, the United Kingdom and their local area.
-They will be introduced to specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.
+In Key Stage 1 pupils are provided with opportunities and experiences to develop knowledge about their locality, the United Kingdom and the world.
+They will be introduced to basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.
 Activities and experiences are planned as part of the curriculum, in order to combat the limited opportunities some of our children experience, in relation to trips and experiential learning.

-At Key Stage 2 the children will be given the opportunity to extend their knowledge and understanding beyond the local area and the United Kingdom to include Europe, North and South America.
+In Key Stage 2 pupils will be provided with opportunities and experiences to extend their knowledge and understanding beyond the local area to include the United Kingdom, Europe and North and South America.
 This will include the location and characteristics of a range of the world’s most significant human and physical features.
 Pupils will develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge as well as the impact and inter-relationship between the human and physical elements of the subject.